RomiPolaczek/Prometric/AI_SETUP.md

 # AI Chatbot Integration Setup

-This project now includes an AI-powered chatbot that can translate natural language questions into PromQL queries using OpenAI's GPT models.
+This project includes an AI-powered chatbot that can translate natural language questions into PromQL queries using OpenAI's GPT models.

 ## Features